STRockefeller/translator/README.md

 - `Translations`: List of translation configurations.
     - `Pattern`: Regular expression pattern to match text segments.
     - `TranslateGroups`: List of capture group indices that should be translated.
+    - `IncludeCondition`: Regular expression to specify lines that should be translated.
+    - `ExcludeCondition`: Regular expression to specify lines that should not be translated.

 ## Usage